The Bones (song): Commercial performance

-"The Bones" debuted at number 34 on the Billboard Hot Country Songs chart dated March 9, 2019, and later debuted at number 57 on the Billboard Country Airplay chart dated August 31, 2019 after its release to country radio.
-It reached number one on the Country Airplay chart dated February 15, 2020, becoming Morris's fourth number one single on the chart and the first solo song by a female country artist to reach the top 10 of the Billboard Radio Songs chart since Taylor Swift's "You Belong with Me".
-It spent a second week at the top, not only giving Morris her first multi-week number one single, but also making her the first solo female artist to chart a multi-week number one since Carrie Underwood's "Blown Away" spent two weeks at the top in late 2012.
-It reached number one in its 53rd week on the Hot Country Songs chart dated March 14, 2020, becoming the singer's first song to top that chart, as well as making for the second slowest climb to number one on that chart.
+In the United States, "The Bones" debuted at number 34 on the Hot Country Songs chart dated March 9, 2019, and later debuted at number 57 on the Country Airplay chart dated August 31, after being released to country radio.
+It then peaked atop the Country Airplay chart on February 15, 2020, becoming Morris's fourth number one single on the chart as well as the first solo song by a female country artist to reach the top 10 of the Billboard Radio Songs chart since Taylor Swift's "You Belong with Me".
+"The Bones" spent a second week at the top; it became her first multi-week number one single and made her the first solo female artist to chart a multi-week number one since Carrie Underwood's "Blown Away" spent two weeks at the top in late 2012.

+Reaching number one in its 53rd week on the Hot Country Songs chart dated March 14, 2020, "The Bones" became Morris's first song to top that chart, as well as making for the second slowest climb to number one on that chart.
 Furthermore, it made Morris the first solo female artist to top that chart since Kelsea Ballerini's "Peter Pan" in October 2016.
 On the chart dated May 23, 2020, it charted its 11th week at number one, passing Swift's "We Are Never Ever Getting Back Together", which spent 10 weeks at number one in October 2012, as the longest-lasting number one by a solo female on that chart.
 It ultimately spent 19 weeks at number one before being replaced by Gabby Barrett's "I Hope", making it the first time since 2011 that two back-to-back solo women topped the Hot Country Songs chart.
 The song has crossed over to pop and rock radio, becoming Morris's first single to appear on the Adult Alternative Songs chart, where it has peaked at number 17.
-It has become Morris's highest charting solo song on the Billboard Hot 100 so far, peaking at number 12.

-Despite not reaching the top 10 of the Billboard Hot 100, "The Bones" placed at number 9 on the year-end list for 2020.
-This is the first time that a song had not reached the top 10 of the Hot 100 but instead reached the top 10 of the year-end list since "I Don't Want to Wait" by Paula Cole in 1998.
+Morris's highest charting solo song on the US Billboard Hot 100 so far by peaking at number 12, it also placed at number 9 on the year-end list for 2020, which is the first time that a song had not reached the top 10 of the Hot 100 but instead reached the top 10 of the year-end list since "I Don't Want to Wait" by Paula Cole in 1998.
+"The Bones" charted for 52 weeks on the Hot 100 as of September 26, 2020, becoming the 74th song to spend at least 52 weeks on the chart.

 "The Bones" was certified Gold by the RIAA on July 17, 2019, for 500,000 units in combined sales and streams.
 The song has sold 195,000 copies in the United States as of March 2020.
 The song has also been certified 7× Platinum by Music Canada as of July 2022.
-"The Bones" charted for 52 weeks on Billboard Hot 100 as of the issue dated September 26, 2020, becoming the 74th song to spend at least 52 weeks on the chart.